What is cross-site scripting?

 Cross-site scripting (XSS) attacks are a type of malware attack that injects malware code into otherwise normal and secure websites.
-Hackers use flaws or vulnerabilities in a web application (script) to send malware to users on the websites.
+Hackers use flaws or vulnerabilities in a web application (script) to send malicious JavaScript to users on the websites.
 Users trigger the malware when they click on the application inside the website or when the web page itself is loaded.

 Organisations and companies running scripts on their websites can leave the door open to XSS attacks if they display content from users from untrusted sources without proper validation.